PoliticsTrump's second term and the fears of Iran

 Threat of sanctions on Iraq by the U.S.

-Conflict in the Middle East escalated last week following the killing of a top Iranian general, Qasem Soleimani, in a Trump-directed U.S. airstrike in Baghdad.
+Conflict in the Middle East escalated following the killing of a top Iranian general, Qasem Soleimani, in a Trump-directed U.S. airstrike in Baghdad.

 “It will make Iranian sanctions look somewhat tame,” Trump added.

-According to Trump, the U.S.A. has a very expensive airbase in Iraq which cost billions of dollars to build.
+According to Trump, the U.S.A. has a very expensive airbase in Iraq, which cost billions of dollars to build.
 Therefore, “we’re not leaving unless they pay us back for it,” the U.S. President said.

 Qasem Soleimani, the leader of a Special Forces unit in the Islamic Revolutionary Guard Corps (IRNA), was the leading brain behind Iran’s military operations overseas.
+He was found dead late Thursday while leaving Baghdad airport when a U.S. drone ordered by Trump struck his convoy.

-One of those killed with Soleimani was a top Iraqi militia leader, Abu Mahdi al-Muhandis, who also remained deputy commander of Iran-backed militias called as the Popular Mobilization Forces.
+One of those killed with Soleimani was a top Iraqi militia leader, Abu Mahdi al-Muhandis, who also remained deputy commander of Iran-backed militias called the Popular Mobilization Forces.

 Iraq want U.S. removal of US troops